knorm/knorm/docs/guides/models.md

 !> These methods also throw an error if the record is not found in the database since they are intended to work with single records.

-## Customizing queries
+## Customizing queries per model

+You can set default query options per model via the `Model.options` setter.

-For example, if your users table has some system users that should not be fetched/updated/deleted, you can override `User.Query` and add default filters:
+For example, if your users table has some system users that should not be fetched/updated/deleted, you can add a default `where` option:

 ```js
 class User extends Model {}